Updated: Recovery Loan Scheme

 Q. When does the Recovery Loan Scheme start and end?

-The Recovery Loan Scheme will launch on 6 April 2021 and is scheduled to close on 31 December 2021, but that closing date is subject to review.
+The Recovery Loan Scheme launched on 6 April 2021 and is scheduled to close on 30 June 2022.

 Q. Is my business eligible?

-RLS will be the go forward, one size fits all government backed funding solution as UK businesses of any size can apply.
+RLS is the one size fits all government-backed funding solution as UK businesses of any size can apply until 31 December 2021.

 To be eligible the business must: